 Three individual letters or one health professions committee packet are required.
 Baylor College of Medicine will accept four individual letters at the most.
 We prefer quality in-depth letters from people who know you well, rather than giving preference to the number of letters received.

-Baylor’s M.D. program participates in the TMDSAS Letter of Recommendation service.
-All letters must be processed through TMDSAS Letter Service.
-Please do not send letters of recommendation directly to our email account as they will not be considered in your application.
+Baylor’s M.D. program participates in the TMDSAS Letter of Evaluation service.
+All letters must be processed through TMDSAS.
+Please do not send letters of evaluation directly to our email account as they will not be considered in your application.